natcap/invest.users-guide/source/sdr.rst

 .. note:: *All spatial inputs must have exactly the same projected coordinate system* (with linear units of meters), *not* a geographic coordinate system (with units of degrees).

-.. note:: Raster inputs may have different cell sizes, and they will be resampled to match the cell size of the DEM.
+.. note:: Raster inputs may have different cell (pixel) sizes, and they will be resampled to match the cell size of the DEM.
 Therefore, all model results will have the same cell size as the DEM.

 - :investspec:`sdr.sdr workspace_dir`

 - :investspec:`sdr.sdr results_suffix`

 - :investspec:`sdr.sdr dem_path` Make sure the DEM is corrected by filling in sinks.
 Compare the output stream maps with hydrographic maps of the area, and burn in hydrographic features if necessary (recommended when unusual streams are observed).
 To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge.
+See the :ref:`working-with-the-DEM` section of this User Guide for more information.

 - :investspec:`sdr.sdr erosivity_path` The greater the intensity and duration of the rain storm, the higher the erosion potential.